valery-judah/leetcode-python/README.md

 #### How to Use

 1. **Implement Your Solution**: Complete your solution in the `solution.py` file and update the problem `readme.md` with your approach and complexity analysis.
-2. **Request a Review**: In the chat, ask Cline to review your work.
+1. **Request a Review**: In the chat, ask Cline to review your work.
 You can say something like:
    - "Cline, please review my solution for the two-sum problem."
    - "Can you check my work for `0001-two-sum`?"
-3. **Review the Feedback**: Cline will perform the following checks and provide you with a summary of the results.
+1. **Review the Feedback**: Cline will perform the following checks and provide you with a summary of the results.

 #### Review Criteria

 When you request a review, I will check your solution against the following criteria:

 1. **Code Quality**: I will run the project's quality gates to ensure the code is clean and well-formatted.

    - `make fmt`: Checks for and fixes any formatting issues.
    - `make lint`: Checks for any linting errors.
    - `make type`: Performs static type checking.

-2. **Correctness**: I will run the test suite to ensure that your solution is correct and passes all test cases.
+1. **Correctness**: I will run the test suite to ensure that your solution is correct and passes all test cases.

    - `make test`: Executes the `pytest` test suite.

-3. **Complexity Analysis**: I will check the problem `readme.md` to ensure that you have provided a clear and accurate analysis of the time and space complexity of your solution.
+1. **Complexity Analysis**: I will check the problem `readme.md` to ensure that you have provided a clear and accurate analysis of the time and space complexity of your solution.

-4. **Documentation**: I will verify that the solution is well-documented.
+1. **Documentation**: I will verify that the solution is well-documented.

    - **Solution Docstring**: I will check for a comprehensive docstring in the `solve` method in `solution.py`.
    - **Approach Documentation**: I will check that the problem `readme.md` contains a clear explanation of your approach.

-5. **Pattern Recognition**: I will remind you to consider if the solution uses a common pattern that should be added to the `memory-bank/patterns.md` file to help you build your collection of reusable patterns.
+1. **Pattern Recognition**: I will remind you to consider if the solution uses a common pattern that should be added to the `memory-bank/patterns.md` file to help you build your collection of reusable patterns.

 This workflow helps maintain code quality and ensures that all necessary documentation and logging are completed for each problem.

+# Markdown Formatting

+You can use `markdownlint --fix "**/*.md" --ignore-path .gitignore .` command.